enso-org/hiring/positions/senior-react-developer.md

 # Senior TypeScript Developer
 Hi, we are Enso (Y Combinator S21) and we are hiring!
-We are looking for a talented TypeScript/React developer to join our cloud team.
+We are looking for a talented TypeScript/React freelance contractor to support our cloud team.
 As a remote first company you could be working with us from Europe or the USA.
 Drop us a message!
 Maybe you will be developing Enso with us next!